 Con: Language barriers

-My biggest problem with Domestika currently is the relative lack of English-language courses.
-Even though I speak Spanish and have lived in Spain for years, it’s always easier to learn in your native language.
+My biggest problem with Domestika is the relative lack of English-language courses (although I have to say this has improved over time!).

-For those who don’t speak Spanish, it can be annoying at best and outright confusing at worst to deal with the auto-generated subtitles.
+Even though I speak Spanish and have lived in Spain for years, there’s no doubt it’s always easier to learn in your native language.
+For those who don’t speak Spanish, it can be annoying at best and outright confusing at worst to deal with the closed caption subtitles.

-Things have gotten much better since I first wrote this review, with English-language courses in just about every category.
+However, as mentioned above, things have gotten much better since I first wrote this review, with English-language courses in just about every category.
 Still, it’s a small fraction of the overall catalog.

 Verdict: Is Domestika worth it?

 Domestika is absolutely worth trying out for creatives looking to learn a skill.
-The platform has a killer catalog of well-produced courses that are worth taking — even if you have to put up with subtitles.
+The platform has a killer catalog of well-produced courses worth taking — even if you have to put up with subtitles.

-Courses are cheap at about $10 (when on sale), and if you’re not happy you can always get a refund within 14 days.
+Courses are cheap at about $10 (when on sale), and if you’re not happy, you can always get a refund within 14 days.

-The high quality of what’s on offer makes it a great option to learn new skills or crafts, and the social aspect is just icing on the cake.
-With frequent discounts and no expiration date on courses, it’s easy to get hooked on learning all kinds of new and interesting things.
+The high quality of what’s on offer makes it a great option to learn new skills or crafts — and the social aspect is just icing on the cake.

 And that’s a good thing in my book.